-§317.2(I)-Safe handling instructions shall be provided for: all meat and meat products...that do not meet the requirements contained in §318.17, or that have not undergone other processing that would render them ready-to-eat; and all comminuted meat patties not heat processed in a manner that conforms to the time and temperature combinations in the Table for Permitted Heat-Processing Temperature/Time Combinations for Fully Cooked Patties in §318.23 [§381.125(b)].
+§317.2(I)-Safe handling instructions shall be provided for: all meat and meat products... or that do not meet the requirements contained in §318.17, or that have not undergone other processing that would render them ready-to-eat; and all comminuted meat patties not heat processed in a manner that conforms to the time and temperature combinations in the Table for Permitted Heat-Processing Temperature/Time Combinations for Fully Cooked Patties in §318.23... [§381.125(b)].

-Product that will be further processed at another official establishment is exempt from the safe handling requirements.
+Product that will be further processed at another official establishment and products that are for export only are exempt from the safe handling requirements.